20 Pantry Snacks Every New Mom Should Have After Baby - Baby Chick

 Top view of a brown bowl filled with organic walnuts shot on rustic wood table.
 Some almonds are out of the bowl on a burlap.

-Like almonds, walnuts contain healthy fats that keep our brains healthy.
-They are an excellent snack to pack on the go as well.
+Like almonds, walnuts contain healthy fats that support brain health.
+They are also an excellent snack to pack on the go.
 Look for “raw” walnuts in your grocery store to keep your salt intake low.

 12. Brown Rice Cakes